CrowdStrike/falcon-operator/docs/container/README.md

 | falcon_api.client_region                  | CrowdStrike cloud region (allowed values: autodiscover, us-1, us-2, eu-1, us-gov-1)                                                                                                                                     |
 | image                                     | (optional) Leverage a Falcon Container Sensor image that is not managed by the operator; typically used with custom repositories; overrides all registry settings; might require injector.imagePullSecretName to be set |
 | version                                   | (optional) Enforce particular Falcon Container version to be installed (example: "6.31", "6.31.0", "6.31.0-1409")                                                                                                       |
-| versionPinning                            | (optional) Enable/Disable version pinning; if disabled, new image versions (matching any specified version string) will be leveraged for future pod injections upon controller reconciliation (default: true)
+| versionLocking                            | (optional) Enable/Disable version locking; if disabled, new image versions (matching any specified version string) will be leveraged for future pod injections upon controller reconciliation (default: true)
 | registry.type                             | Registry to mirror Falcon Container (allowed values: acr, ecr, crowdstrike, gcr, openshift)                                                                                                                             |
 | registry.tls.insecure_skip_verify         | (optional) Skip TLS check when pushing Falcon Container to target registry (only for demoing purposes on self-signed openshift clusters)                                                                                |
 | registry.acr_name                         | (optional) Name of ACR for the Falcon Container push.
 Only applicable to Azure cloud. (`registry.type="acr"`)                                                                                                           |